motocarota/motocarota.art/about.md

 permalink: about/
 ---

-Hello, I'm a Passionate Developer {experienced|in Love} with:
+Hello, I'm a Passionate Developer experienced/in Love with:

 - Javascript, TDD, FP
 - Node.js, Express, Rails